 The recipe said that you have to boil a canned sweetened milk for at least three hours or more until the milk inside the can will caramelize.
 That’s all I could remember.
 At the beginning I put the milk in a double boiler but soon realized that it would never caramelize in three hours.
 You should be careful to make two small holes, in opposite direction, to allow milk to evaporate and prevent any exploding of the cans.
 As this procedure requires a long time to make it is best to make several cans simultaneously and then store the dulce de leche in jars, in the refrigerator.
 I regret I made only three as it tastes so good that it is so addictive that you could eat it by spoonfuls.

 Make two holes on the cans in opposite directions.
 Make the holes small, just enough to allow milk to evaporate.
-Place in a saucepan and add water to cover the cans by 2/3.
-A few minutes later, remove the labels.
+Remove the labels, so that you don’t have a mess later on picking up the piece and place them in a pot.

-Keep adding water so that the level of the water is always the same and boil for 2 – 3 hours.
+Keep adding hot water so that the level of the water is always the same and boil for about 3 hours.
 If you leave it for three hours you will get a very dense dark caramel.

 Note: I forgot to open the holes in the cans and I was lucky not to have any accident but I knew that I should leave them to cool completely before opening the cans.